sgalati528/04-Space-Shooter/README.md

 # Project-Template-Godot

-A default Godot project template for MSCH-C220
+A 2D Space Shooter game made in Godot for the 4th week of C220 at Indiana University by Samantha Galati